-[†]Department of Computer Science, University of Ioannina, P. O. Box 1186, Ioannina GR-45110, Greece.
-Part of the work of this author was performed while at Department of Computer Engineering and Informatics, University of Patras and at Computer Technology Institute, while at Max-Planck Institute für Informatik, and while visiting Department of Computer Science, University of Cyprus.
-Tel: +30 26510 98808, fax: +30 26510 98890, email: faturu@cs.uoi.gr
+[†]Department of Computer Science, University of Ioannina, P.O.
+Box 1186, Ioannina GR-45110, Greece (faturu@cs.uoi.gr).
+Part of this research was performed while this author was at the Department of Computer Engineering and Informatics, University of Patras, the Research and Academic Computer Technology Institute, the Max-Planck Institute für Informatik, and while visiting the Department of Computer Science, University of Cyprus.

-[‡] Department of Computer Science, University of Cyprus, P. O. Box 20537, Nicosia CY-1678, Cyprus.
-Part of the work of this author was done while at Department of Computer Science and Engineering, University of Connecticut, while visiting University of Patras and Research and Academic Computer Technology Institute, and while at AT&T Labs - Research, as a visitor to the DIMACS Special Year on Networks.
-Tel: +357 22892702, fax: +357 22892701, email: mavronic@ucy.ac.cy
+[‡]Department of Computer Science, University of Cyprus, P.O.
+Box 20537, Nicosia CY-1678, Cyprus (mavronic@ucy.ac.cy).
+Part of this research was performed while this author was at the Department of Computer Science and Engineering, University of Connecticut, while visiting the University of Patras and Research and Academic Computer Technology Institute, and while at AT&T Labs-Research, as a visitor to the DIMACS Special Year on Networks.

-[§] Department of Computer Engineering and Informatics, University of Patras, Rion, Patras GR-26500, Greece and Research and Academic Computer Technology Institute, P. O. Box 1122, Patras GR-26110, Greece.
-Tel: +30 2610 274736, fax: +30 2610 222061, email: spirakis@cti.gr
+[§]Department of Computer Engineering and Informatics, University of Patras, Rion, Patras GR-26500, Greece, and Research and Academic Computer Technology Institute, P.O.
+Box 1122, Patras GR-26110, Greece (spirakis@cti.gr).